5lines/5lines/README.md

 # Submit your own

-Just submit a pull request in whatever language you like. :thumb:
+Just submit a pull request in whatever language you like. :thumbsup:

 Files for each language are called `<languagename>.<ext>`, for example, `javascript.js`.